korena/cpp-service-skelaton/README.md

 # What's implemented?

-- gRPC for RPC communication (Server and Client)
+- gRPC for RPC communication (server and client)
 - Activemq-cpp for messaging queues communication (consumer and producer)

 # Build system?

-CMake is used as the build system, building the project is pretty standard, but the build system is used in a way that isn't the standard way it's designed to be used, because I followed a few dogmatic beliefs of mine.
+CMake is used as the build system builder, building the project is pretty standard, but the build system is used in a way that isn't the standard way it's designed to be used, because I followed a few dogmatic beliefs of mine.

 ## General build process structure